-At Metro Pain and Vein Centers, we understand the effects of joint pain on the quality of life.
+At Metro Pain Centers, we understand the effects of joint pain on the quality of life.
 That’s why we provide our patients with state-of-the-art facilities and customized treatment plans to help manage chronic and debilitating joint pain.
 We are fully committed to giving our patients long-term pain relief and management of related conditions to help them return to performing daily tasks and hobbies that they love and enjoy.

 Joint pain is a common problem that affects 1 in 4 American adults.
 While some kinds of joint pain are symptoms of a treatable medical condition, others are caused by more long-standing or even permanent conditions that can only be alleviated and not fully removed.
-Metro Pain and Vein Centers understand this, and find the most efficient ways possible to ease the healing process and coach our patients on good aftercare practices.
+Metro Pain Centers understand this, and find the most efficient ways possible to ease the healing process and coach our patients on good aftercare practices.

-If you experience chronic joint pain that lasts for long periods of time and affects your ability to do everyday tasks, contact Metro Pain and Vein Centers for a consultation.
+If you experience chronic joint pain that lasts for long periods of time and affects your ability to do everyday tasks, contact Metro Pain Centers for a consultation.
 Our team of medical professionals and joint pain specialists will help you get back up on your feet and return to your normal life with treatment plans that are suited to your specific needs.

 Your body consists of hundreds of bones that are connected to each other by joints.
 These joints allow movement and give you bone support.
 When a medical injury or disease affects these joints, it can make it more difficult for your body to move, and can even cause varying levels of pain when you try to flex a certain joint.Some common kinds of joint pain are knee pain and wrist pain.